Gap-Dependent Bounds for Q-Learning using Reference-Advantage Decomposition

-Let us briefly introduce the refined algorithm, which is similar to the original version in \cite{li2021breaking}.
-Before diving into the algorithm itself, we will first discuss the key auxiliary functions used for estimating the $Q$-value functions.
+Before continuing, we briefly introduce the refined Q-EarlySettled-Advantage algorithm, which is similar to the original version in \cite{li2021breaking}.
+We will first discuss the key auxiliary functions used for estimating the $Q$-value functions.
 For any $\delta \in [0,1]$, let $\iota = \log(\frac{SAT}{\delta})$.

-In the algorithm, $\mu_{h}^{\nref}$ and $\sigma_{h}^{\nref}$ are updated to represent the current mean and second moment of the reference function. $\mu_{h}^{\adv}$ and $\sigma_{h}^{\adv}$ are updated to be the current weighted mean and weighted second moment of the reference function with weight to be the learning rate $\eta_n = \frac{H+1}{H+n}$. $b_h^{\nr}$ is the exploration bonus for Q-EarlySettled-Advantage.
-With these updated functions, we can then discuss the Q-EarlySettled-Advantage algorithm.
+The algorithm updates $\mu_{h}^{\nref}$ and $\sigma_{h}^{\nref}$ to represent the current mean and second moment of the reference function. $\mu_{h}^{\adv}$ and $\sigma_{h}^{\adv}$ denotes the current weighted mean and weighted second moment of the reference function with weight to be the learning rate $\eta_n = \frac{H+1}{H+n}$. $b_h^{\nr}$ is the exploration bonus.
+Then we present the details of Q-EarlySettled-Advantage algorithm below.